noriakis/software/docs/wcGeneSummary/01-basic_usage_of_biotextgraph.md

 <img src="01-basic_usage_of_biotextgraph_files/figure-html/gplot-1.png" width="100%" style="display: block; margin: auto;" />

 By default, the associated genes are plotted without colorization (grey).
 If preferred, set `colorize=TRUE` to colorize the associated genes by `geneColor`.
-In this way, color of nodes of words are shown by the gradient of frequency, independent of color of associated gene symbols.
+In this way, color of nodes corresponding to words are shown by the gradient of frequency, independent of color of associated gene symbols.

 ```r